marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_1-intro_to_steel.md

 Factors influencing fatigue strength are:

-number of loading cycles,
+- number of loading cycles
-mean loading stress,
+- mean loading stress
-microstructure,
+- microstructure
-geometry adb surface,
+- geometry adb surface
-welding,
+- welding
-corrosion
+- corrosion

 ## Weldability
 The high temperatures and subsequent high cooling rates involved alter the behaviour of steel when welded.